reijerke/SI507-HW6/README.md

 * **What does the word `document` represent in this code?
 Explain briefly.**

-Document represents the webpage and allows me to access the elements on the page (https://www.w3schools.com/js/js_htmldom_document.asp).
+Document represents the webpage and allows me to access the elements on the page (Citing from https://www.w3schools.com/js/js_htmldom_document.asp).

 * **What is happening in line 12 (
 		`document.querySelector('#items').innerHTML = document.getElementsByTagName('li').length`